pactera-vicky/python-notes/git/git_commands.md

 - then check the remote repository list

-## 8. when modification on a branch if you need to switch to another branch and keep the changes
+# switch to another branch and keep the changes while modification

 - `git stash`(remember the stash note)